 The World Day of Prayer (WDP) is celebrated in more than 170 countries around the world, typically on the first Friday in March.
 From the WDP offerings received in Canada, funds are made available to support projects in Canada and abroad.

-An application for a project grant will be considered by:
+An application for a project grant will be considered from:

-- national and international organizations supporting local initiatives with and on behalf of women;
+- Canadian organizations (registered charities) supporting local or international initiatives with and on behalf of women

 Applications which support program work with women in the following areas will be considered: violence against women, economic justice, health, education, racism, and peace.
 We encourage projects that:

 - contribute to raising awareness of underlying causes of suffering